chavarera/PythonScript/Basic/Introduction.md

 ## Python :snake:
 #### What is the python?
-- Python is an interpreted, high level, a general-purpose programming language created by **Guido van Rossum**
+- Python is an interpreted, high level, a general-purpose programming language created by **Guido van Rossum**.
 - Python is a high-level language nowadays most commonly used by a scientist’s data analysis and too many people to solve real-time problems.
 - Python supports multiple programming paradigms such as structural programming, procedural, object-oriented and functional programming
 - Python is an easily readable language.